Places that Help: Federal

 Stalking Resource Center of the NCVC

-For Victim Assistance, call 1-800-FYI-CALL, M-F 8:30 am -8:30 pm, EST., The Stalking Resource Center, run by the National Center for Victims of Crime, offers harassment and stalking-related state and federal statutes and other related info.
+The Stalking Resource Center, run by the National Center for Victims of Crime, serves as a clearinghouse for information regarding harassment and stalking-related state and federal statutes.

 VictimConnect Resource Center (a program of NCVC)